BigDaddyAG/MedBioPro/README.md

 # MedBioProject

-## This is the project done at the Freie Universität Berlin in the Summer Term's course of Medical Bioinformatics.
+### This is the GitHub page for the project done during the Summer Term's course of Medical Bioinformatics at the Freie Universität Berlin.